j-koko/PALF-Mask/README.md

 ## Usage Instructions

-Each major component of this repository (masking, preprocessing, fine-tuning, evaluation) includes its own README.md with detailed usage instructions, example commands, and input/output specifications.
+Each major component of this repository (preprocessing, masking, fine-tuning, evaluation) includes its own README.md with detailed usage instructions, example commands, and input/output specifications.
 Please refer to those subdirectory READMEs for how to run each step of the pipeline.

 ## What’s Included